MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 The container job uses the underlying host agent's Docker configuration file for image registry authorization.
 This file logs out at the end of the Docker registry container initialization.

-Later registry image pulls might be denied for `unauthorized authentication`, because the Docker configuration file registered in the system for authentication was already logged out by one of the other container jobs that are running in parallel.
+Later registry image pulls might be denied for `unauthorized authentication` because one of the other container jobs running in parallel already logged out the Docker configuration file registered in the system for authentication.

 The solution is to set a Docker environment variable `DOCKER_CONFIG` that's specific to each agent pool service running on the hosted agent.
 Export the `DOCKER_CONFIG` in each agent pool's *runsvc.sh* script, as follows: